rage/java-programming/data/index.md

 ## Credits and certificate

 If you have a Finnish social security number you can get official study credits from the Open University of University of Helsinki if you take an exam after the course.
-If you don't have a Finnish social security number you can get a certificate starting from June.
-Instructions for the certificate will appear here later.
+If you don't have a Finnish social security number you can get a certificate after completing the course from here: https://www.mooc.fi/en/profile/completions.